aradi/fypp/docs/fypp.rst

   becoming too short, it defaults to ``simple`` if no whitespace occurs in the last third of the line.

+The ``-F`` option can be used to turn off line folding.

 .. warning:: Fypp is not aware of the Fortran semantics represented by the lines
              it folds.

 Fypp applies the line folding rather mechanically (only considering the the position of the whitespace characters).
-Lines containing eval directives and lines within macro definition should, therefore, not contain any Fortran style comments (started by ``!``) *within* the line, as folding within the comment would result in invalid Fortran code.
+Lines containing eval directives and lines within macro definitions should, therefore, not contain any Fortran style comments (started by ``!``) *within* the line, as folding within the comment would result in invalid Fortran code.
 For comments within such lines, Fypps comment directive (``#!``) can be used instead::